aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xmp-metadata-manipulation/add-metadata/_index.md

 ### Q: Is Aspose.Page for Java free to use?
 A: Aspose.Page for Java is a commercial product.
 You can explore its features through a free trial [here](https://releases.aspose.com/).
 ### Q: Where can I find the documentation for Aspose.Page for Java?
-A: The official documentation is available [here](https://reference.aspose.com/page/java/).
+A: The documentation is available [here](https://reference.aspose.com/page/java/).
 ### Q: How can I obtain a temporary license for Aspose.Page for Java?
 A: You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
 ### Q: What file formats does Aspose.Page for Java support?